BigJMC9/Key-Indicators/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/BigJMC9/Key-Indicators/releases/) page.
-2. Run the installer and follow the on-screen instructions.
+2. Unzip the Application.
-3. Once installed, the application will automatically start and run in the background.
+3. Once Unzipped, the application can be ran and accessed in the system tray.

 ## Usage

 - Upon launching, Key Indicators will appear in the system tray.
 - The icons in the system tray represent the status of Caps Lock, Scroll Lock, and Num Lock keys.
 - Clicking on the Key Indicators icon in the system tray will toggle the application window between minimized and visible states.
-- To exit the application, right-click on the Key Indicators icon in the system tray and select "Exit."
+- To exit the application, right-click on the Key Indicators icon in the system tray and select "Exit." or press the "X" button to close the window when not minimized.

 ## Development